 Can a beautifully crafted object trigger a spiritual experience in the viewer?
 I believe that it can.
 The human mind is perceptive, it can perceive the work by human hands.
-Not everyone experiences everything in exactly the same way.
+Not everyone experiences everything in precisely the same way.
 Our experiences are influenced by our past experiences, our knowledge, and our current state of mind.
-A spiritual experience is one that is drawn from our common experience as members of the human family.
+A spiritual experience is one that is drawn from our collective experience as members of the human family.

 Make your work more beautiful by considering all three aspects of beauty.
 Make your work trigger a beautiful neurological response.
-Make your work interesting to the philosophical thinker by implementing classical forms and aesthetics.
+Make your work attractive to the philosophical thinker by implementing classical forms and aesthetics.
 Make your work beautiful by allowing the divinity and nobility of the human soul to show through.

 If the end result of our work can create that spark which triggers a positive experience—touching both the mind and the soul—is there any reason to not make it beautiful?